Gbarnett374/posts/README.md

 For fun when creating or updating a post, a factorial for a number between 1 & 10 will randomly be generated.

+The JavaScript code is located in `app/javascript/posts` not in the assets directory.

 Please make sure you have Postgres installed before following these steps.

 To setup run: